Rev. Mary Barnett

 Minister of Music

 Emily started as our Parish Admin in the summer of 2021.
-After spending nearly a decade in the Lowcountry (Summerville-Charleston area) of beautiful South Carolina, she moved back to CT in the spring of 2021.
-She loves to cook, bake, test out, and swap delicious recipes!
-Emily lives with her husband, Dave, and their two border collies, Lucy and Chunk (who’s the sweetest office greeter occasionally).
+She grew up in CT and after spending nearly a decade in the Lowcountry (Summerville-Charleston area) of beautiful South Carolina, she moved back to CT with her husband Dave and their two border collies, Lucy & Chunk, in the spring of 2021.
+She loves to cook, bake, test, and swap delicious recipes, so you might stop in the office to find some homemade treats from time to time.
+She hopes to someday own a business with her sister that will fulfill their passions in the kitchen and feeding people.

 Brother Thomas Anthony Goddard, OSB